AntonGerasimov/MLE_DS_HW/README.md

 # Additional important info

+Firstly, you need to run data_gen.py script and load and generate data Then you may go to training docker
+Then Inference docker

 Docker image creation may take up to 30 minutes on my machine (old macOS notebook)

 For tests use: python -m unittest unittests.unittests